spikestats/spikestats.github.io/features/match-analysis.md

 ## Shooting Accuracy & Shot Percentages

 - Get a detailed breakdown of your **accuracy**:
-  - Headshot %
+  - Headshot percentage
-  - Bodyshot %
+  - Bodyshot percentage
-  - Legshot %
+  - Legshot percentage
 - Shot stats are shown **overall** and **per weapon**, helping you spot weaknesses in your aim.

 ## Ability Usage per Round